koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/wallet-signatures.md

 sidebar_label: Wallet Signatures
 ---

+import Tooltip from "@site/src/components/tooltip";

 # Wallet Signatures

 In certain scenarios, tasks may require access to a Koii node's wallet for writing records to a blockchain or directly to K2 as part of managing [Gradual Consensus](/develop/koii-task-101/what-are-tasks/gradual-consensus) flows.
 Examples include tasks like bridging, minting NFTs, and on-chain asset management.

 To enable this functionality, node operators can choose to allow their wallets to be used by tasks, offering a greater reward.
-However, tasks of this nature must first undergo a [whitelisting process](/develop/write-a-koii-task/task-development-guide/task-development-flow/whitelist-task), ensuring proper code auditing before being promoted to the community.
+However, tasks of this nature must first undergo a <Tooltip text="whitelisting process"/>, ensuring proper code auditing before being promoted to the community.

 This documentation provides an overview of utilizing node operators' wallets to sign transactions.
 There are three wallet types available: